-- general civil law principles concerning tort liability and ordinary tort actions, namely articles 2043 et seq of the Civil Code, as well as the applicable procedural rules laid down in the Code of Civil Procedure; - article 33(2) of the Competition Act, which provides that claims for damages owing to infringements of the Competition Act can be brought before civil courts; and - the Decree, which lays down the specific rules concerning claims for damages owing to infringements of EU and Italian competition law.
+general civil law principles concerning tort liability and ordinary tort actions, namely articles 2043 et seq of the Civil Code, as well as the applicable procedural rules laid down in the Code of Civil Procedure (as recently amended by the Legislative Decree of 10 October 2022, No. 149);

+- article 33(2) of the Competition Act, which provides that claims for damages owing to infringements of the Competition Act can be brought before civil courts; and - the Decree, which lays down the specific rules concerning claims for damages owing to infringements of EU and Italian competition law.